 Gaining of A Mysterious Song and Excellent Musical Skills

-He also wrote many books regarding ancient musical instruments and some of his beautiful songs.
+Ji Kang also wrote many books regarding ancient musical instruments and some of his beautiful songs.
 His way of health cultivation was well-known and popular as well.

 Consequently, his extraordinary appearance and talent made him quite famous and brought him lots of fans.

-Ji Kang's Happy Marriage and Comfortable Life
+Ji Kang's Noble Marriage and Political Dilemmas

 Being Framed Up and His Last Musical Performance